 Thomas Jefferson was also visionary.
-He was there for the birthing of America, when we were still a fledgling country clinging to the east coast, but he foresaw a day when the United States might stretch from coast to coast.
-Jefferson doubled the size of the country with the Louisiana Purchase and organized the Lewis and Clark Expedition to explore up the Missouri River in search of a navigable cross-country route to the Pacific Coast.
+He witnessed the birthing of America, when our nation was still a fledgling country clinging to the east coast, yet he foresaw a day when the United States might stretch from coast to coast.
+Jefferson doubled the size of the country with the Louisiana Purchase and organized the Lewis and Clark Expedition to explore up the Missouri River in search of a navigable route to the Pacific Coast.
 He sent Lewis to train with leading botanists of his time to prepare him to collect specimens on the expedition.

-And although the American continent was largely a vast wilderness in Jefferson's time, he recognized that resources are finite, and that it was important to steward what we had.
-His farm at Monticello was much like an agricultural experiment station, as he experimented with novel ways to build soil and grow abundant crops.
+Although the American continent was largely a vast wilderness in Jefferson's time, he recognized that resources are finite, and that it was important to steward what we had.
+His farm at Monticello was much like an agricultural experiment station, as he explored novel ways to build soil and grow abundant crops.

-Botany remains a favorite pastime of mine today, and I carry my camera with me all summer long, snapping pictures of wildflowers wherever I go.
+Botany remains a favorite pastime for me today, and I carry a camera all summer long, snapping pictures of wildflowers wherever I go, many of which are featured in my Plant Families Gallery.
 There is nothing I love more than to take off on a walkabout to explore the unknown, rambling through the countryside and botanizing all along the way.
 I am always excited to learn a new plant, or to discover some new edible, medicinal, or utilitarian application for some other plant that I've known for many years.

 I would probably spend much more time botanizing than I do, but like President Jefferson, I've been blessed - or cursed - with the ability to see the world as it might be decades or centuries into the future.
 From the local issues of urban sprawl, to the larger issues of desertification and sustainability, I feel compelled to do what I can to make a difference in the world.
 Coincidentally, I live close to the Jefferson River, named by Lewis and Clark in honor of their president.
 It is not only one of my favorite haunts, it has also become a personal passion of mine, and I founded the Jefferson River Canoe Trail to work on the conservation and recreation issues that face the Jefferson.